 I chuckle.
 "Well, we need to get you better as quickly as possible so you can go collect that money."

 "That's right.
 I like you, young man.
 You seem like a good doctor."

 "Thank you."
 I flash him a smile.
 "Well, I'm getting ready to leave because my shift is ending," I say as he frowns and both he and his daughter voice their disappointment.
 "I will be back in a few days.
 But let's just hope you're out of here before then.
 I'll go ahead and put the order in for the tests that you need to have done.
 And I promise the next doctor on call will take very good care of you, okay?"

 He nods and smiles just before his face contorts as a wave of pain washes over him.

-My legs are stiff as I make my way back to the nurse's station and write up the order for the tests.
+My legs are stiff as I make my way back to the nurse's station and type up the order for the tests.
 There's a dull ache in my joints.
-I have to rub my eyes twice in order to see well enough to finish up my paperwork.
+I have to rub my eyes twice in order to see well enough to finish up.

 "Good night, Maggie," I murmur quietly.
 "See you in a few days."

 "You get some rest, Dr. Cullen, you hear me?
 You don't look so well."